asterinas/asterinas/docs/src/ostd/a-100-line-kernel.md

 A sample implementation of the kernel in safe Rust is given below.
 Comments are added
-to highlight how the APIs of Asterinas Framework enable safe kernel development.
+to highlight how the APIs of Asterinas OSTD enable safe kernel development.

 ```rust
 #![no_std]